networkservicemesh/networkservicemesh/docs/BUILD.md

 ### Deploying the NSM infrastructure

-Network Service Mesh consist of a number of system pods, which take care of service registration, provide the dataplane fucntionality, do monitoring and observability.
-Once you have configured your ```kubectl``` to the desired Kubernets master (may or may not be set trhough vagrant), you can initiate the NSM infrastructure deployment and deletion using ```make k8s-infra-deploy``` and ```make k8s-infra-delete```.
+Network Service Mesh consists of a number of system pods, which take care of service registration, provide the dataplane functionality, do monitoring and observability.
+Once you have configured your ```kubectl``` to the desired Kubernets master (may or may not be set through vagrant), you can initiate the NSM infrastructure deployment and deletion using ```make k8s-infra-deploy``` and ```make k8s-infra-delete```.

 ### Deploying the ICMP example and testing it

 The project comes with a simple, ready to test ICMP example.
 It deploys a number of ICMP responder NSEs and connects NSCs to them.
-This shows same and cross node communication and is good for visualising it with the provided monitoring tools.
+This shows same and cross-node communication and is good for visualising it with the provided monitoring tools.
 The commands to deploy and delete it are ```make k8s-icmp-deploy``` and ```make k8s-icmp-delete```.
 Checking the operability of the ICMP example is done through ```make k8s-check```

 ### Deploying the VPN composed Network Service

 One of the big advantages on Network Service Mesh is NS composition, i.e. forming a complex service out of a number of simple NSEs.
-The project comes with an example that imeplements the "secure-intranet-connectivity" Network Service which connects together a simple ACL based packet filtering firewall and a simulated VPN gateway NSEs.
+The project comes with an example that implements the "secure-intranet-connectivity" Network Service which connects together a simple ACL based packet filtering firewall and a simulated VPN gateway NSEs.
 Deploying it is done through ```make k8s-vpn-deploy``` and to uninstall it run ```make k8s-vpn-delete```.
-Checking VPN's opearbility is done with ```make k8s-check```.
+Checking VPN's operability is done with ```make k8s-check```.

 # Helpful Logging tools